Among various substances, bitumen and tar are most commonly used substances in day to day activities.

 Bitumen and Tar:

-Bitumen is a stable or semipermeable, black, viscous, ductile substance, obtained as a necessary by-product from distillation of crude petroleum.
+Bitumen is a stable or semipermeable, black, viscous, ductile substance obtained as a necessary by-product from the distillation of crude petroleum.

-It is known as petroleum in the liquid state, mineral tar in semifluid state and asphalt in a stable state.
+They are usually refers to a group of hydrocarbons that might be combined with some natural materials, it is known as petroleum in the liquid state, mineral tar in the semifluid state, and asphalt in a stable state.

 Uses of Bitumen: